abzcoding/lvim/README.md

   - `lvim.builtin.harpoon = { active = false }`
 - if you want to try out GitHub copilot, change the following
   - `lvim.builtin.sell_your_soul_to_devil = true`
-- I'm using a custom dashboard, use the default LunarVim one if you like it better
-  - `lvim.builtin.fancy_dashboard = { active = false }`
 - I use a custom `lualine` disable it if you don't like it
   - `lvim.builtin.fancy_statusline = { active = false }`
 - You can use the fancy wild menu if you want, make sure to do a `:UpdateRemotePlugins`